lugensa/scorched/docs/mlt.rst

 similar according to the results of its analysis.

-Because we haven't specified which fields we care about, the similarity is calculated on the default search field, whatever that is.
+Because we haven't specified which fields we care about, the similarity is calculated on the *default search field*.
+It is preferable to not use or rely on this setting; instead the request handler or query LocalParams for a search should specify the default field(s) to search on

 The results are returned in the same format as illustrated in the ``mlt()`` method.